ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

   	- The Announcement Date must be at least 24 months prior to the start of the Tournament's Main Event
   	- The Invite Date must follow the announcement of Additional Information by no fewer than 6 months.

-For Tier 2 Events and Wildcard Events the following rules apply:
+For Tier 2 Events that include Direct VRS Invites the following rules apply:
-  - The Announcement Date must be at least 3 months before the start of the Tournament's Main Event.
+  - The Announcement Date must be at least 2 months before the start of the Tournament's Main Event.
   - The Invite Date must follow the announcement of Additional Information by no fewer than 30 days.

+For Tier 2 Events that do not have any direct VRS invites the following Rules apply:
+  - The Announcement Date must be at least two weeks before the start of the Tournament's Main Event.

 4.2 **Basic Information.** For all types of events, Licensee shall publish at least the dates and the identity of the operator of the Tournament.

-4.3 **Additional** **Information.** Licensee shall publish the following additional information no later than 12 months before the Tournament Main Event for Tier 1 and Wildcard Events and no later than 3 months before the Tournament Main Event of Tier 2:
+4.3 **Additional** **Information.** Licensee shall publish the following additional information no later than 12 months before the Tournament Main Event for Tier 1 and Wildcard Events, no later than 2 months before the Tournament Main Event of Tier 2 Events that feature VRS invitations, and no later than two weeks before the Tournament Main Event of Tier 2 Event that do not feature any VRS invitations:

+- A definition of the filters to the VRS (if any) that Direct VRS Invites will be based on.

+- The VRS rank from which Licensee will begin invitations.

 - The number of Rosters subject to a Direct VRS Invite and/or Wildcard Invite, if any.

+- The Invitation Date.

+- The VRS publication date from which Direct VRS Invites will be issued. (see 3.1.1b)

 - The location.